 **NEW MEMBERS WELCOME FOR 2015 - MEN, LADIES & JUNIORS**

 Formed in 1920, this thriving club runs 4 Saturday XI's, Sunday XI, Ladies team and a Junior Section with 6 teams accepting children from aged 4+

-The club is due to move back into the heart of Wembdon after some 50 years away with construction of a £2million new state of the art venue due to be completed ready for 2016 season.
+The club will move back into the heart of Wembdon after some 50 years away.
+Construction of a £2million new state of the art venue has started and is due to be completed early 2016.

-Wembdon runs four Saturday XI competing in the West of England Premier League and Somerset Cricket League.
+Wembdon competes in the West of England Premier League and Somerset Cricket League.

 We are proud and privileged to have a thriving and successful junior section.
 We provide cricket for boys and girls from the age of 4 starting with the ‘Wembdon Minis’.
 We enter sides into the Taunton and District Youth League at Under 11, Under 13 and Under 15.
 All of whom receive quality coaching from a number of ECB Qualified Coaches.

 Wembdon Cricket Club is Club Mark Accredited and proud to be Chance to Shine club delivering cricket to 8 state schools.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.